angelddaz/de-devtools/README.md

 All tools are open source or free tiers.
 Reference: https://free-for.dev/#/

-## Running This Playbook on your Ubuntu machine
+## Running This Playbook on your Ubuntu:18.04 machine
 Dependencies
 ```bash
 sudo apt update